kelu124/echomods/_posts/2017-06-26-More-interest.md

 ---

--   @todo put probe on the setup
+-   put probe on the setup
 -   @todo set the gain on the AFE using Doj v1.2
 -   @todo use the GetSuppliersList function to list equipment suppliers
 -   @done map the /include/community persons on a python map